broimluna/micro-chat/README.md

 > Open this page at [https://broimluna.github.io/micro-chat/](https://broimluna.github.io/micro-chat/)

+## micro:chat usage

+Upon startup, an image will be displayed.
+Message has to be edited thru the micro:bit editor or your IDE.
+A = Sends the message
+B = Screensaver mode
+A+B = Debug mode, tests the screen and lights.

+## Specifications

+micro:chat recomends having a micro:bit with a light plugged into it and batteries, however micro:chat will still work without batteries nor lights.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.